RituDevadwal13/Timer/README.md

-# Timer using HTML, CSS and Javascript
+# Timer using HTML,CSS and Javascript